Blendify/blender-manual/blender_docs/manual/render/cycles/camera.rst

 """""""""""""""

-Render a panoramic view of the scenes from the camera location and use an equirectangular projection, always rendering the full 360° over the X-axis and 180° over the Y-axis.
+Render a panoramic view of the scenes from the camera location and use an equirectangular projection, always rendering the full 360° over the X axis and 180° over the Y axis.

 This projection is compatible with the environment texture as used for world shaders, so it can be used to render an environment map.
-To match the default mapping, set the camera object rotation to (90, 0, -90) or pointing along the positive X-axis.
+To match the default mapping, set the camera object rotation to (90, 0, -90) or pointing along the positive X axis.
 This corresponds to looking at the center of the image using the default environment texture mapping.

 Minimum/Maximum Latitude/Longitude